| |

 by prescribing home oxygen in an untimely manner.
 The

-to prevent death among the cancer patients in a very
+prevent death among the cancer patients in a very untimely

-to suffer a great ordeal of hard breathing especially
+a great ordeal of hard breathing especially with patients

-with patients that are suffering from lung cancers as
+that are suffering from lung cancers as well as those

 Oxygen in the Palliative Care Setting.
 Journal of Palliative